-New Zealand artists, a list; an alphabetical name index; artists from the past to the present
+New Zealand artists, a list; painters and sculptors from the past to the present

 Grant Pirrie Gallery, Sydney